onset-org/simple-route/README.md

 ## License
 #### [The MIT License (MIT)](https://choosealicense.com/licenses/mit/)

-Copyright (c) 2016 Simon Sessingø / simple-php-router Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software
+Copyright (c) 2020 ONSET / router-simple
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software